EndPointCorp/end-point-blog/2020/09/02/rclone-upload-to-cloud-from-cli/rclone-upload-to-cloud-from-cli.html.md

 Enter rclone.
 Rclone can connect to many different kinds of cloud storage providers, DIY cloud storage, and even things like FTP and Webdav.
 You can use rclone to copy files directly like rsync, or even use it to mount the remote storage as a local drive.
 The latter solution was what we chose to use.

 *Rclone can be used with a dizzying array of remote web services- including Dropbox, Box, Amazon S3, Mega, SugarSync, and even homebrew cloud like ownCloud!
-This example uses Google Drive, but the instructions for many cloud providers are similar- the app will guide you through how to use them*
+This example uses Google Drive, but the instructions for many cloud providers are similar- The setup wizard can guide you through each step.*

-We decided to mount the remote storage, then encrypt and compress the files with gpg outputting directly to the remote mount point, as this would allow us to set several different keys for decryption. rclone offers a crypt module for encrypting backups, but this requires keeping a password- We prefer each person who may need to decrypt this be able to use a key.
+We decided to mount the remote storage, then encrypt and compress the files with gpg outputting directly to the remote mount point, as this would allow us to set several different keys for decryption.
+Rclone offers a crypt module for encrypting backups, but this requires keeping a password- We prefer each person who may need to decrypt this be able to use a key.
 This also allowed me to run the command and walk away rather than try to shepherd the process along manually.

 Once the rclone mount was in place, encrypting the files for upload was very simple.
 Having the storage mounted locally negated the need to encrypt it locally and then upload it.
 We simply ran the following: